mkazhdan/PoissonRecon/README.md

 Decomposes a collection of mesh/point-set files into a set of chunks with prescribed bounding box widths.
 </SUMMARY>
 <dt><b>--in</b> &lt;<i>input geometry file count, geometry file #1, geometry file #2, ...</i>&gt;
-</dt><dd> These strings give the nubmer of geometry files (containing representing either a point cloud in 3D or a mesh) and the names of the individual files.
+</dt><dd> These white-space separated strings give the number of geometry files (containing representing either a point cloud in 3D or a mesh) and the names of the individual files.

 </dd><dt>[<b>--out</b> &lt;<i>output ply file name/header</i>&gt;]
 </dt><dd> This string is the name of the file/header to which the chunks should be written.
 If the width of the chunk is <I>W</I>, the file containing the geometry inside the cube [<I>W</I>&middot;<i>i</I>,<i>W</i>&middot;(<i>i+1</i>)</I>]&times;[<I>W</I>&middot;<i>j</I>,<i>W</i>&middot;(<i>j+1</i>)</I>]&times;[<I>W</I>&middot;<i>k</I>,<i>W</i>&middot;(<i>k+1</i>)</I>]</I> will be named <I>&lt;output header&gt;.i.j.k.ply</i>.